-Why are we overlooking civil society in the innovation process?
+Can we include civil society in the innovation process?

-The global challenges we are facing are complex and call for new constellations to find solutions.
+The challenges we are facing globally are complex

 Traditionally the innovation process has been dominated by the industry, the public sector and research.
-However, the civil society also possesses great creative competences and we need to include this overlooked actor in order to let innovative solutions flourish.
+However, civil society possesses great creative competences too and we need to include these undervalued actors in order to let innovative solutions flourish.

 By bringing different voices together in new types of collaborations we avoid blind spots because every actor has specific competences and focus points.